Jayden-Lind/jayden-lind.github.io/_posts/2022-07-27-linds-kubernetes.md

 ### Puppet Automation

-To automate setting up of VM's, I implemented it through [Puppet](https://puppet.com/docs/puppet/7/install_puppet.html) and my manifests can be seen in [kubernetes.pp](https://github.com/Jayden-Lind/LINDS-Puppet/blob/master/manifests/kubernetes.pp), which uses [flannel](https://github.com/flannel-io/flannel) as the network fabric.
+To automate onboarding of a VM to the kubernetes cluster, I implemented it through [Puppet](https://puppet.com/docs/puppet/7/install_puppet.html) and my manifests can be seen in [kubernetes.pp](https://github.com/Jayden-Lind/LINDS-Puppet/blob/master/manifests/kubernetes.pp), which uses [flannel](https://github.com/flannel-io/flannel) as the network fabric.

 ## Current deployment

 My current deployment consists of:

 1. [flannel](https://github.com/flannel-io/flannel) for the networking fabric.
-2. [Ingress-NGINX](https://github.com/kubernetes/ingress-nginx) for setting up an ingress controller with nginx virtualhosts to host multiple services on a single host.
+2. [Ingress-NGINX](https://github.com/kubernetes/ingress-nginx) for setting up an ingress controller, using NGINX virtualhosts to host multiple services on a single host.
 3. [CSI-SMB Driver](https://github.com/kubernetes-csi/csi-driver-smb) for mounting SMB shares.
 4. [My Kubernetes manifests](https://github.com/Jayden-Lind/LINDS-Kubernetes)
-5. 2 x [TrueNAS](https://www.truenas.com/) hosts with 100GB storage with NFS being shared out to Kubernetes Pods.
+5. 2 x [TrueNAS](https://www.truenas.com/) hosts with 100GB storage, shared out through NFS for Physical Volumes to be created in K8s.
-6. [MetalLB](https://metallb.universe.tf/) to share other services using BGP and L2 advertisements.
+6. [MetalLB](https://metallb.universe.tf/) to share load balancing services using BGP and L2 advertisements.

 ### MetalLB